Giant Cinnamon Rolls

 Dough

 - In a large mixing bowl, mix the flour, sugar, and salt.
 Cube the butter and add to the flour mixture.
-Use a pastry cutter or 2 forks to blend the butter into the dry ingredients until it is the size of a pea.4 ¾ cups All-purpose flour, 1 teaspoon Salt, ¼ cup White granulated sugar, 10 tablespoon Unsalted butter
+Use a pastry cutter or 2 forks to blend the butter into the dry ingredients until it is the size of a pea.4 3/4 cups All-purpose flour, 1 tsp Salt, 1/4 cup White granulated sugar, 10 TBSP Unsalted butter

 Cinnamon Filling

 - Using a mixer, beat the butter, brown sugar, cinnamon and salt until smooth.
-Set aside.½ cup Unsalted butter, 1 cup Brown sugar, 2 tablespoon Ground cinnamon, ⅛ teaspoon Salt
+Set aside.1/2 cup Unsalted butter, 1 cup Brown sugar, 2 TBSP Ground cinnamon, 1/8 tsp Salt

 - Spread the filling on top of the dough using an offset icing spatula.